 The process is very simple.
-Mix all ingredients together
+Mix all ingredients,

 and scoop them on a cookie tray:

+Crunchy on the outside, chewy on the inside, these cookies are a winner!
+They are perfect for school snacks, nutritious, and very, very delicious!
 My family loved them!
-Crunchy on the outside, chewy on the inside, these cookies are a winner!
-They are perfect for school snacks, nutritious and very, very delicious!

 Can I make these cookies with other nut butters?

-Of course you can!
-Try cashew, peanuts or even almond butter.
-Obviously, the taste will be different, but you will make this recipe versatile.
-Nobody will know that it is the same recipe, but you used different nut butters!
+Of course, you can!
+Try cashew, peanuts, or even almond butter.
+Obviously, the taste will differ, but you will make this recipe versatile.
+Nobody will know that it is the same recipe, but you used different kinds of nut butter!

 - 1 cup Once Again Organic Sunflower Seed Butter